LDudrey/README-Creator/README.md

   ## Installation

   Clone this repo to your repository.
-  Install npm packages and inquirer v.
+In order to run this application in your personal workspace you will need to have Node.js installed and also install npm packages and inquirer v.
 8.2.4.

   `npm install`
   `npm i inquirer@8.2.4`